pytorch-fdn/landscape/README.md

 - For `PyTorch Members` entries, you can make these changes in [LFX Organization Dashboard](https://docs.linuxfoundation.org/lfx/organization-dashboard/organization-profile).
 - For `PyTorch Projects` entries, those changes can be made in [LFX Project Control Center (PCC)](https://docs.linuxfoundation.org/lfx/project-control-center/v2-latest-version/operations/project-definition).

 If you cannot access the above resources, please [create a helpdesk ticket](https://members.pytorch.org) to request those changes.
+All changes are reviewed within two business days by the [PyTorch PMO Staff](mailto:support@pytorch.org).

 ## Local Build and Install